 Outside we had a floating and sinking activity and we tried to work out if different objects would float or sink.

 Finally, we have started to see signs of Spring in our nursery garden as snow drops and daffodils are coming out.

-Our ‘Artic Topic’ certainly fitted in with the weather this month, as we have been learning about the Artic and the amazing animals that live there.
-We, watched a short video about the Artic Tundra and one called a ‘Walk in the Artic’.
+Our ‘Arctic Topic’ certainly fitted in with the weather this month, as we have been learning about the Arctic and the amazing animals that live there.
+We, watched a short video about the Arctic Tundra and one called a ‘Walk in the Arctic’.
 We, conducted a small science experiment and discovered how water turns to ice and we rescued some toy animals that were stuck in the ice.
 Outside we also found some ice and made footprints on the frosty grass.

 The children worked together to create an Artic area display made out of card board, white paint, cotton wool and other materials with artic animals, a cave and snow.

 Most excitingly, we were granted permission from Fawley Farms to take the children for our “squirrel walks” around their fields.
 We have enjoyed lots of long muddy walks exploring the fields and the woods, where we built a den and jumped in muddy puddles.
 Hopefully, you saw some of the photos on Tapestry or Facebook.